-The result.html file is stored in the installation path of the Prerequisite Checker, <install_dir>/logs/.
-There is also a text file version of the results stored there, result.txt.
-For information about fails and warnings, including more message information, see <install dir>/logs/logfile.
+The result.html file is stored in the <output_path> of the Prerequisite Checker.
+The default output path is <checker_path>/logs.
 If you specified a different output path with the -o option, the result.html and log files are stored there.